Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimonial (Fraunhofer IZM):

-“The digital passport is not only feasible, but desirable.
+“The digital passport is not only viable, but desirable.
 Manufacturers need digital tools that help them demonstrate compliance and position themselves as responsible in the market.”

 🔗 More information: https://cirpassproject.eu